bisCZ/bisCZ/README.md

 - 👋 Hi, I’m @bisCZ
 - 👀 I am interested in all sorts of coding, open source and
 - 🌱 I'm still learning, installing, testing, etc.
 - 💞️ What would I like to collaborate on?
 This is secret!
+Look here: https://gist.github.com/bisCZ
 - 📫 Let me know.

 <!---